torvalds/linux/Documentation/scheduler/schedutil.rst

 To alleviate this (a default enabled option) UTIL_EST drives an Infinite Impulse Response (IIR) EWMA with the 'running' value on dequeue -- when it is highest.
-A further default enabled option UTIL_EST_FASTUP modifies the IIR filter to instantly increase and only decay on decrease.
+UTIL_EST filters to instantly increase and only decay on decrease.

 A further runqueue wide sum (of runnable tasks) is maintained of: